codio-templates/ThinkJava2/.guides/content/graphics-example-drawing.md

 **Figure 20.3 A Hidden Mickey drawn using Java graphics.**

 You can read more about `Rectangle` and `translate` in Chapter 10.
 See the exercises at the end of this appendix for more example drawings.

+Test the code using the "Try It!" button below.

+{Try It!}(bash .guides/swing.sh cd code/appc javac Mickey.java java Mickey )

+If the display doesn't appear in the bottom left corner, click [here.](open_preview https://{{domain3000}} panel=1)